softwarepub/hermes/docs/source/tutorials/automated-publication-with-ci.md

 ## Configure your .gitignore

 The HERMES workflow (`hermes`) uses temporary caches in `.hermes/`.
-Ignore this directory in your git repository:
+Ignore this directory in your git repository.

 Add `.hermes/` to your `.gitignore` file: